 Like I mentioned before, that was my first time in confession for a long time, but there were countless times during that span between confessions that I asked for God’s forgiveness in my heart and I know that he heard me and I believe he forgave me each time.
 So why was this time, in confession, so different?
 Why was that feeling of forgiveness so much more powerful than all those other times outside of the sacrament?

-Well, let us now jump ahead in time to the other night at the fore mentioned meeting.
+Well, let us now jump ahead in time to the fore mentioned meeting.
 During the archbishop’s talk, the topic of the sacraments came up and before long, Reconciliation became the focus.
 There is no way I can do justice to the analogy he gave, so here is one of my own that I feel hits the answer right on the head, so to speak.

 This story is played out in all the courtrooms today: a convicted criminal stands before a judge; the judge asks him if there are any last words before he decides his sentencing; in some manner, the criminal says that he is sorry for what he had done; the judge gives the sentencing, and the criminal is taken away.
 So who is left there in the courtroom after it is all over…?
 The victim who the criminal’s sin was against; the one person who truly deserved an apology, face to face, from the person who did this against him.
 I don’t know about you, but if I were the victim, I would sure want that chance, that face-to-face apology.

 Guess, what?
 So does God.
 It is not that he wants it, but it is more like he deserves it from us.
 That face-to-face apology, which can only be achieved through the Sacrament of Reconciliation, is our chance as the sinner to look right at our victim, God, through the presence of the priest and sit there face to face to show him our true, sincere sorrowfulness of our transgressions against him.
 It was upon hearing this message from the archbishop that I got my answer.